Gaza protests shrink in size; funerals held for protesters killed

 UN initiatives

+Following Friday's escalated confrontations, Kuwait drafted a statement asking the Security Council to take action.

+It is unclear if other countries would have also objected, UN diplomats tell CNN.
+If one country objects, then the statement cannot be adopted.

-UN Secretary-General Antonio Guterres has called for an independent inquiry into Friday's violence.
+UN Secretary-General Antonio Guterres had called for an independent inquiry into Friday's violence.

 Guterres made his comments late Friday before an emergency UN Security Council meeting to address the issue.
 UN spokesman Farhan Haq relayed his statement to the media.